Research and reports

 There are also a few other potential definitions of turnover that don’t refer directly to your finances.
-For example, ‘turnover’ can also mean the number of employees that leave a business within a specific period, also sometimes known as ‘churn’.
+For example, ‘turnover’ can also mean the number of employees that leave a business within a specific period, also sometimes known as the ‘employee churn rate’.

 Or, if you offer credit to customers or clients, you might also measure ‘accounts receivable turnover’ – the length of time it takes your customers to pay.

-Our article only discusses turnover as it relates to your business income.
+Our article discusses turnover as it relates to your business income.

 Turnover in business is not the same as profit, although people often confuse the two:

 It’s worth noting that there are two different ways you can measure profit.
 ‘Gross profit’ means sales, minus the cost of the goods or services you sell – it’s also called the ‘sales margin’.

 ‘Net profit’ is the figure that’s left over during a specific period after all expenses (such as administration and tax) have been deducted.